Hindsight (TV series): Premise

 Becca Brady is wrestling with doubts on the eve of her second wedding, her first wedding having ended in divorce.
 Although she loves her fiancé Andy, he is not as exciting as her first husband Sean.
 Trapped in the elevator she wishes she could have done things differently the first time round.
-She awakes to find herself in 1995, confused and at first not even believing it is real; Becca has time traveled to the day of her first wedding.
+She awakes to find herself in New York City in 1995, confused and at first not even believing it is real; Becca has time traveled to the day of her first wedding.

 Becca realizes she is reliving her life, and has the chance to correct what she sees as personal and professional mistakes.

 She reunites with her best friend Lolly, from whom she had become estranged in present day.
 With the knowledge that her first marriage turned from passion to constant arguments and that Sean never managed to achieve in his career as an artist, she decides she cannot go through with the wedding and she breaks off her engagement.
 Becca also knows her job as an assistant is a dead end and decides not to tolerate the constant petty demands of her high-maintenance boss Simon, and asks for promotion.
 Ultimately she quits and pursues a new uncertain career path.

 Becca does not know if she can change her fate, or if she is destined to repeat some of the same mistakes, but she resolves to try and do things differently.